hampusvh/custom-themes/README.md

-# 🎨 🖌️ Custom Theme
+# Custom themes and configurations

-This is a project for creating a custom Visual Studio Code theme from scratch.
+In progress.